37 Comments

 If you are a citizen of the US, Canada or Australia, an additional criminal record check from the federal police body of your home country (for example, the FBI) is required.
 For this, the above-mentioned international money order is needed.
 This check has nothing to do with issuing the ficha de canje necessary for your visa application at Migraciones and the approval of your visa; if something serious comes up, your record is tagged, and you might be detained as soon as you leave the country.

-Be aware as well that getting the results back may take many weeks or even months and the criminal record check you get supposedly does not meet the criminal record check requirements from Migraciones and does not have an Apostille on it.
+Additionally, getting the results back may take many weeks or even months and the criminal record check you get does not meet the criminal record check requirements from Migraciones and does not have an Apostille on it.
 So, waiting to get this check back and use it for the "Antecedentes" requirement to apply for a residence visa is not recommended and additionally counterproductive as you most probably will run out of time on your stay as a tourist before you get the document and have it sent abroad and returned with Apostille.

 One of the requirements to apply for a resident visa in Peru or to change your visa type, for example from a work visa to a permanent resident visa...